 I do enjoy using this card for the 3x points it provides on airfare, 2x on gas and 2x on groceries.
 I’ve used it religiously this year, and have gone well above the spending threshold to receive the 15,000 bonus Membership Rewards points, which are now going away.

-Seeing as how I’ll no longer be able to receive the 15,000 point bonus for next year, it didn’t make much sense to keep a card with a $175 annual fee, since I also have an Amex Everyday Preferred card which earns 3x the points on grocery store purchases, 2x on gas stations and receives a 50% point bonus on all purchases when I make 30 or more transactions a month, and only has a $95 annual fee.
+Seeing as how I’ll no longer be able to receive the 15,000 point bonus for next year, it didn’t make much sense to keep a card with a $195 annual fee, free for the first year, since I also have an Amex Everyday Preferred card which earns 3x the points on grocery store purchases, 2x on gas stations and receives a 50% point bonus on all purchases when I make 30 or more transactions a month, and only has a $95 annual fee.

 I called American Express, and was transferred to their “loyalty department,” which I think is just a fancy way of saying their retention department.
 I told the representative I wasn’t pleased that they had removed the 15K bonus, but she told me that many cardmembers weren’t using it, so it wasn’t beneficial.
 It seems silly to me they would remove such a benefit if people weren’t using it; in my opinion, I think too many people were using it, and thats why it was removed.